Click on the service to learn more!

 uses a red and near infra-red light to effectively treat a variety of

 maladies in a safe, noninvasive manner.
-Laser therapy has been a treatment
+Cold laser therapy has been a treatment

 option for humans for four decades.
 It was developed in 1967 when a